 The Keepsake Quilters

-Please support your local bookshop if you can – to find one visit the brilliant Books Are My Bag.
+If you buy a copy, please support your local bookshop if you can – to find one visit the brilliant Books Are My Bag.

 As Penny struggles to control the present and panics about the future, the process of piecing together treasured textiles starts to shed new light on the past for Val and Marguerite.
 Over the months of the pregnancy, buried memories are confronted, Val’s conflicted attitude towards Penny’s dad is finally voiced and, ultimately, the loving secret of Ruth’s striking portrait is revealed.